 Everywhere I’ve been to and written about on this blog.

-I take media trips that take me to interesting places or show me new sides of familiar ones.
+I mostly travel on my own dime but sometimes take media trips that take me to interesting places or show me new sides of familiar ones.
 Group trips are fine but I prefer self-guided/indie trips if possible.
 Learn more about media trip coverage and get in touch.

 countries visited as of 2020

-Exploring a new country never gets old – even now I’m still a little nervous when visiting to a new city or country.
+Exploring a new country never gets old – even now I still get nervous when visiting a new destination.
 What will I find there?
 Who will I meet?
 What will they think of me?
-The journey is always a brand new adventure.
+Any journey is always a brand new adventure.
 I love visiting unusual destinations or places not often talked about and expanding my world view and knowledge.

 But revisiting old haunts has its own allure.
 How has the place changed since I last visited?
 How have I evolved since then?
-As my travel style and priorities shift, so has the way I explore and see places.
-I love seeing the star attractions that make a destination so popular, but also detouring of those tried-and-tested paths to see new faces of familiar places.
+As my travel style and priorities shift, so have the way I explore and how I see places.
+I love seeing the star attractions that make a destination so popular, but also detouring off those tried-and-tested paths to see new faces of familiar places.

 Singapore, my home

-My home country Singapore is the place I was born, grew up in and spent most of my life in.
+My home country Singapore is the place I was born, grew up in and have spent most of my life in to date.
 Being a Singaporean traveller is a privilege because of our strong passport, though there are plenty of people who still have no idea where in the world we are.

 I’ve taken to seeking out and recommending some of the less touristy things to do in Singapore.

-It’s pretty impossible to name my actual favourite destination, but here are some of my favourite places around the world that I would recommend you to visit
+It’s pretty impossible to name a single favourite destination, but here are some of my favourite places around the world that I would recommend you to visit